Boghdady9/Minst-Dataset-Udacity-Nanodegree-project/README.md

 # Minst-Dataset-Udacity-Nanodegree-project
 # MNIST Dataset with PyTorch

-This is a tutorial on how to use the MNIST dataset with PyTorch.
+In this project, I build a neural network that predicts the label of the image.
 The MNIST dataset is a collection of 70,000 handwritten digits, split into 60,000 training examples and 10,000 test examples.
 Each example is a grayscale image of size 28x28, and the goal is to classify each image into one of 10 possible classes (0-9).

 ## Requirements

-- Python 3.x
+- Python 3
 - PyTorch

 You can install PyTorch using pip: